Debby77/Sports-Data-Lake/README.md

 -Click Run
 -You should see an output if you scroll down under "Query Results"

-### **What We Learned**
+### **What I Learned**
-1. Securing AWS services with least privilege IAM policies.
+1. To secure AWS services with least privilege IAM policies.
-2. Automating the creation of services with a script.
+2. How to automate the creation of services with a script.
 3. Integrating external APIs into cloud-based workflows.